Mimi3col/Larken-Project/README.txt

   EX : | ./Beginning.sh (enter) |
         -----------------------

-   All statments need to be followed by an enter for the console to do the command
+   All statements need to be followed by an enter for the console to do the command

  Thank you for joining us on this mystery to find...